OlivierFch/Pathfinding-A-star-Algorithm/readme.md

 # Path finding visualization tool

-Description of the project
-Application of the A* algorithm to find the shortest path between two points
+This repository is dedicated to my personal project to learn DSA.
+The aim of this project is to apply the A* search algorithm to find the shortest path between two points using pygame library in Python.

 ## Commands
 `Left click` : Place start, end, and barrier points on the grid